benhoyt/benhoyt.github.com/writings/awkgo.md

 }
 ```

-The typer walks over the syntax tree twice to ensure we detect the types of variables assigned after they're first used, for example in `while (i<5) i++` the `i++` is the "assignment", and `i<5` is the use.
+The typer walks over the syntax tree twice to ensure we detect the types of variables assigned after they're first used, for example in `while (i<5) i++` the `i++` is the assignment, and `i<5` is the use.

 As mentioned above, sometimes with AWKGo you need to use a no-operation expression like `n+0` (add zero) to force an expression to a number, or `s ""` (concatenate empty string) to force it to a string.
-This is required if you're comparing "numeric strings" like the `$1 == $2` shown above, because AWKGo doesn't know (without seeing the input) whether it should compare them as strings or numbers.
+This is required if you're comparing "numeric strings" like the `$1 == $2` shown above, because AWKGo doesn't know whether it should compare them as strings or numbers.
 So you need to tell it: either say `$1+0 == $2` to compare them numbers, or `$1 "" == $2` to compare them as strings.
-For many AWK scripts, you're comparing against number or string literals, so you don't nee this.
+For many AWK scripts, you're comparing against expressions of a known type, so you don't need to use this trick.

 The other time you need an explicit conversion is when you assign a field directly to a variable without an operation.
 In this case, AWKGo treats fields such as `$1` as strings, so if you try to do `n = $1; n++`, it'll tell you `variable "n" already set to str, can't set to num`.
 You'll need to write `n = $1+0; n++` to force its hand.